influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/troubleshoot.md

 Flight client libraries, such as `pyarrow.flight` and the Go Arrow Flight package, implement an Arrow interface for retrieving the data, schema, and metadata from the stream.

-After {{% cloud-name %}} successfully processes a query, it sends a stream that contains the following:
+After {{% product-name %}} successfully processes a query, it sends a stream that contains the following:

 1. A [Schema](#schema) that applies to all record batches in the stream
 2. [RecordBatch](#recordbatch) messages with query result data